samuelthomas2774/nxapi-znca-api/docs/api-auth.md

 This uses the standard OAuth 2 client credentials grant.
 In OAuth 2 terms:

 - nxapi-auth is the authorisation server
-- nxapi-znca-api is the resource server and protected resource
+- nxapi-znca-api is the resource server and itself the protected resource

-- as clients authenticate using only it's own credentials, there is no resource owner
+OAuth clients must be registered at https://nxapi-auth.fancy.org.uk/oauth/clients.

 ### Tokens